ebullient/ttrpg-convert-cli/CONTRIBUTING.md

 - Rebase your commits (no merge commits)
 - Use one or more [gitmoji](https://gitmoji.dev/) (the actual emoji, not text) at the beginning of your commits.
     There are gitmoji plugins/extensions for vscode and intellij, and those help with "pick the right emoji for this commit" prompting.

-    ```
+    ```txt
     🔥🤯 Support 2024 rule changes💥
     🤖 update generated content
     🚚 Rename pf2e/JsonSourceCopier to Pf2eJsonSourceCopier